A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Results

-Neighborhoods that were assigned to Profile 1 were found predominantly in surrounding areas outside of Boston (e.g. Middlesex and Essex counties).
+Neighborhoods assigned to Profile 1 (advantaged NHW ) were found predominantly in surrounding areas outside of Boston (e.g., Berkshire, Hampshire, Essex, and Middlesex counties).
 Examining the overlaid urban boundaries reveals that most census tracts in this profile are located within urbanized areas.
-Additionally, the average proportion of Non-Hispanic White individuals in these census tracts was 85.9\%, which further corroborates the results of our model for social and community context indicators.
-Neighborhoods assigned to Profile 2 were identified in areas with large immigrant populations (e.g., Lawrence, Lynn, Chelsea, Springfield) and a high average proportion of Hispanic/Latino residents.
-Neighborhoods in Profile 3 were primarily in areas with a known university presence and an average median age of 35 years old (e.g., Cambridge, Amherst, Brookline).
-Neighborhoods in Profile 4 were primarily in areas south and west of Boston (e.g. Berkshires, Plymouth).
-Neighborhoods in Profile 5 (e.g. Saugus, Winchendon, Brockton) were close in proximity to neighborhoods in Profile 2, and they shared similar age and race and ethnicity distributions in their population.
-Neighborhoods in profile 6 were primarily in and immediately surrounding Boston (e.g., Quincy, Waltham, Somerville).
-Neighborhoods in Profile 7 were mostly in Western Massachusetts and the Cape Cod area (e.g. Franklin County, Provincetown).
-Neighborhoods in Profile 8 were disbursed in small pockets throughout the state (e.g., Peabody, Hyde Park, Tisbury, Adams).
-See Supplementary Table \ref{tabA1} in the \textbf{Supplementary Materials} for more information about the census tracts population age and race-ethnicity distribution by NSDoH profile.
+Additionally, the average proportion of non-Hispanic White individuals in these census tracts was 89\%, consistent with our profile results describing social and community context indicators.
+Neighborhoods assigned to Profile 2 (disadvantaged racially/ethnically diverse (BHL+), more renter-occupied housing with limited EN proficiency) were identified in areas with large immigrant populations (e.g., Lawrence, Methuen, Lynn, Chelsea, Dorchester, Revere, and Springfield) and a high average proportion of Hispanic/Latino residents.
+Additionally, most block groups that met the criteria for EJ populations, specifically regarding limited English proficiency in households and minority status, were located within the census tracts included in this profile.
+Neighborhoods in Profile 3(working class lower educational attainment) were primarily in areas west of Boston (e.g., Franklin and Worcester County).
+Neighborhoods in Profiles 4 (racially/ethnically diverse (A+) and greater economic security and educational attainment) and 5 (racially/ethnically diverse (ABHL+), more renter-occupied housing with limited EN proficiency) were primarily in areas with a known university presence and immediately surrounding Boston (e.g., Cambridge, Allston, Brookline, Somerville).
+See Supplementary Table \ref{tabA2} in the \textbf{Supplementary Materials Section \ref{secA}} for more information about the census tracts' population age and race-ethnicity distribution by NSDoH profile.